gwu-libraries/inventory_old/README.md

     Edit the host port number
     Edit your server name (base url)
-    Edit the many instance of <path to INV_HOME>.
+    Edit the many instances of "<path to INV_HOME>".
 Beware: the line for the WSGI Daemon has to references to that path.

         $ sudo vim /etc/apache2/sites-available/inv